BraxtonWalk/Pirate_Booty/README.md

 Pirate Booty
-This ia a coin flip and dice game that me and a class mate made as the final project for our Software Engineering class.
+This is a coin flip and dice game that me and a class mate created as the final project for our Software Engineering class.
 It features a login and create account menu that connects to a server and database.
 This is a pirate themed gambling game.

 NOTE:
 We used SQLite to run the database assicoated with tracking users.